 Using a Night Guard to Protect Your Teeth From Grinding

 When advanced orthodontic treatment is not indicated, many dentists opt to fit their patients with a durable plastic night guard to protect the teeth from grinding during sleep.

 Dr. Q provides night guards for her patients in Monrovia by taking a mold of the patient’s teeth and constructing the device from a durable, clear plastic.
 The patient then wears this device while they sleep to protect the teeth from shifting as a consequence of grinding, as well as conserving precious tooth enamel that may be worn down after years of repeated tooth grinding.

 Treating The Various Aspects of Tooth Grinding

 For many patients, bruxism develops as an involuntary reaction to some form of nervous or emotional stimulation, and some patients may find some degree of relief by undergoing psychological therapy to address the possible emotional or psychological source of the condition.

 For others, the condition may be caused by muscle or bone tissue in the jaw that has not developed properly.
 In extreme cases of improper development at the structural level, surgical intervention may be indicated to correct the underlying cause, while in other, less severe cases, patients may find some relief from massage therapy, or orthodontic alignment of the teeth and jaw.

-To learn more about how we treat Bruxism for our patients in Duarte and Monrovia, contact Dr. Q Dental at (626) 599-9819 to schedule an appointment.
+To learn more about how we treat Bruxism for our patients in Monrovia, contact Dr. Q Dental at (626) 599-9819 to schedule an appointment.